nest/nest-simulator/doc/guides/guide_structurally_spatial_networks.rst

    Note that a more intuitive way of thinking of *shape* is to think of it as given by ``shape=[num_x, num_y]``.

--  The *center* of the layer is at the origin of the coordinate system, :math:`(0,0)`.
+-  The *center* of the NodeCollection is at the origin of the coordinate system, :math:`(0,0)`.

 -  The *extent* or size of the layer is :math:`1\times  1`.
 This is the